chomosuke/Cobi/backend/README.md

 frontend interact with all three backends, thought it's served from the RESTapi backend.

+All backends will interact with the auth micro service.
+The auth micro service will parse username & password into auth token, and parse auth token into userId.
+It'll also be responsible for authorizing user to access various entities.
+It's written in typescript.

-RESTapi backend is written in typescript. partially because i want to try out some new technology.
+RESTapi backend is written in typescript. partially because I want to try out some new technology.
+Apart from doing RESTapi stuff, it'll also be responsibly for providing all the environment variables for frontend to find the other two services.

-websocket backends will be written in rust.
-Rust's performance and ability to multi thread with relative ease would help the scaling of websockets.
+websocket backends will be written in rust (possibly with actix).
+Rust's performance and ability to multithread with relative ease would help the scaling of websocket.

+Anything written in rust should not access the database, let the auth micro service / rest backend do it.